Deadline for Applicants: Open until filled, no later than October 14, 2019. First review of applications will be on October 7.

 - The Committee will meet two times in its first month.
 Each meeting will be 2 hours and take place at Portland City Hall.
 After the first month, the Committee will set its own meeting schedule and locations.
 Committee members should set aside time to correspond and review materials in between meetings.

-- Financial and other supports can be made be available.
+Let us know if there are barriers to your participation.
+Dinner will be provided at evening meetings.
 Translation/interpretation and financial support (e.g. for transportation, childcare) will be available as needed to enable the full participation of committee members in meetings and required trainings.

 Voluntary & Confidential Demographic Information

-The City is committed to diversity, inclusion, and equity and uses provided demographic information to help ensure that advisory body appointments represent a broad cross-section of community.
+The City is committed to diversity, inclusion, and equity.
+Completing the demographic information on the application is voluntary, but we encourage you to provide that information.
+The City uses this information to help ensure that advisory body appointments represent a broad cross-section of community.
 Your information will not be used during the recruitment nor the selection process.
-State and federal law prohibit use of this information to discriminate against you.
-The City will treat this information as confidential to the fullest extent allowed by law.
-Questions about this may be sent to AdvisoryBodies@Portlandoregon.gov
+State and federal law prohibit use of this information to discriminate.